This is a complete guide on how to improve indoor air quality in the office by Clean Group. Let’s dive right in.

 When your employees experience this syndrome at work, it will surely affect their productivity.
 In fact, according to the 1989 Report by the U.S. Environmental Protection Agency (EPA), poor indoor air quality in the office results in more employee sick days and lower productivity.

-So to help you prevent SBS and its subsequent effects, here are some tips on keeping the indoor air quality in your office clean and healthy:
+So to help you prevent SBS and its subsequent effects, here are some tips on keeping the improved indoor air quality in the office clean and healthy:

 Airconditioned offices require windows and doors to stay shut.
 But opening them from time to time allows better air circulation.
 By doing this, you’re letting fresh air in and the stale air out.
 Also, with the window cleaners in Sydney companies can keep their windows clean and away from dust.